-The March 2018 VITA Standards Organization (VSO) standards’ meeting was hosted by the Harris Corporation in Melbourne, FL.
+The March 2021 VITA standards meeting was a virtual only meeting via WebEx.
 This update is based on the results of that meeting.

 Contact VITA if you are interested in participating in any of these working groups.
-Visit Events for details on upcoming VSO meetings.
-If your company is not attending the face-to-face meetings physically or via WebEx, you are missing an excellent opportunity to network, contribute and influence the future of VITA standards.
+Visit Events for details on upcoming VITA meetings.
+If your company is not attending, you are missing an excellent opportunity to network, contribute and influence the future of VITA standards.
 We meet every two months and would love see more participation at our meetings and working groups.

 Several working groups have current projects underway; the following roundup summarizes those projects:

-Objective: This standard will establish the mechanical design requirements for an LFT-cooled electronic VPX module.
+Objective: This standard establishes the mechanical design requirements for a LFT cooled electronic VPX module.